-This course provides students with the opportunity to study Shakespeare's plays and sonnets.
-Students will study a variety of Shakespeare's tragedies, comedies, romances, and histories as well as selected sonnets.
-Additionally, the history of theatre will be studied and students will be required to perform Shakespearean scenes.
-There will be emphasis on close reading, discussion, and analysis themes.
+This course provides an overview of mythology and its relationship to ancient and current cultures.
+The course covers the purposes and types of myths, the development of myths and mythological characters, the common elements of mythological structures, the predominant characteristics of deities and sacred places in myth, contemporary theories of myths and mythology, and how myths and mythic structures shape contemporary culture and literature.
+There will be an emphasis on close reading, discussion, and analysis of literary themes.
 Students will prepare for and participate effectively in a range of conversations to express their ideas and learn from/build on the ideas of others.
-They will formally and informally present their knowledge and ideas through various written assignments (incorporate comprehensive application of MLA guidelines), skills through in-depth engagement with texts, contemporary media, and experiential, applied learning.
-Students will be exposed to a variety of nonfiction texts used as exemplars.
+They will formally and informally present their knowledge and ideas through various written assignments (incorporates comprehensive application of grammar skills and MLA guidelines).
 Note: Approved by ABOR and NCAA as an English credit

-DE ENGLISH 101 (H) (S1) DE ENGLISH 102 (H) (S2) MCC 3.0 credit hrs 3.0 credit hrs LHHS 0.5 credit 0.5 credit Prerequisites: Please see Honors requirements on page 10.
-Students placed in honors English are expected to complete a rea over the summer and will complete an assignment based on this during 1 st semester.
-0 0 "C" or better to continue the following semester MCC Accuplacer score (Reading 240, Writing 240) by Spring Dead line
+0 credit hrs LHHS 0.5 credit 0.5 credit 0 credit hrs

+- Students placed in honors English are expected to complete a reading assignment over the summer and will complete an assignment based on this summer reading during 1st semester. - ✤ "C" or better to continue the following semester - MCC Accuplacer score (Reading 240, Writing 240) by Spring Deadline